toms74209200/llm-rules/design.md

 - Separation is valuable only when concerns truly differ in purpose or volatility.
 Unnecessary separation creates complexity without benefit.
 - Components should clearly state their expectations and guarantees.
 Implicit contracts create fragility and prevent reuse.
 - Type systems can express constraints and intent at compile-time.
 This shifts error detection earlier and makes assumptions visible.

+Design is explaining WHY, not documenting WHAT.
+If you skip reasoning and alternatives, you're not designing.